 During uncertain times, such as during a pandemic, parents, teachers, and young children can, at times, feel uncertain and even worried.
 Major changes have happened to our daily life and routines.
 Young children seek consistency and security from adults amid all these changes.
 In this tool kit, we have gathered some helpful resources on topics that may pertain to you during COVID-19.

-During the COVID-19 pandemic, childcare has gone through vast changes.
-Your child’s childcare may have closed for a time or you may experience intermittent closures because of a COVID-19 exposure within a classroom.
+During the COVID-19 pandemic, childcare and schools have gone through vast changes.
+Your child’s program may have closed for a time or you may experience intermittent closures because of a COVID-19 exposure within a classroom.
 Additionally, drop-off routines, health and safety guidelines, and class sizes may have changed.
 These changes affect your child’s day-to-day life.
 Children may be curious why there are changes to their routine.

 - You can talk with your child about what is the same and different in childcare.